samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 + `GoProducerRTSP` module: An RTSP video is streamed from a third party website using dockerized [GoCV](https://gocv.io/) (a golang wrapper of openCV) code written in Golang.
 The video is enqueued into a dockerized Kafka topic.
 A multistage image build is performed to minimize runtime image size.
 RTSP is prevalent in security cameras and commercial camera systems.
 + Zookeeper and Kafka modules: Zookeeper and Kafka container instances are spun from dockerized images from [Confluent](https://docs.confluent.io/current/installation/docker/docs/image-reference.html).
 Besides message passing, Kafka is used for inter-language communication between Golang code and Python code, in this project.
 + `PyConsumerRTSP` module: The video is consumed from the Kafka topic by a standalone Python code running in the host machine (i.e., outside of Docker).
 The fetched video frames are displayed using openCV.
-Some simple computation is performed on each video frame and printed to screen by the Python code.
+Some simple computation is performed on each video frame and results are printed to screen by the Python code.
 This signal procesing portion serves as a template (or placeholder) for real practical signal processing code.
 + `PyConsumerRTSP2` module: This is a duplicate of `PyConsumerRTSP` package.
 Running two consumers from two different consumer groups simultaneously, namely `PyConsumerRTSP` and `PyConsumerRTSP2`, which consume from the same Kafka topic demonstrates scalability of the data pipeline.

 ## Repository